open-mmlab/mmaction2/README.md

 ## What's New

+**The default branch has been switched to `1.x` from `master`, and we encourage users to migrate to the latest version, though it comes with some cost.
+Please refer to [Migration Guide](https://mmaction2.readthedocs.io/en/1.x/migration.html) for more details.**

 **Release (2023.02.10)**: v1.0.0rc3 with the following new features:

 - Support Action Recognition model UniFormer V1(ICLR'2022), UniFormer V2(Arxiv'2022).